jhugon/cloudhep/README.rst

     ]
   }

-Now, go to the user tab and select your user.
-Click on *Manage Access Keys* and create an access key.
+Now, from the user tab, select your user and add the user to the group.
+Afterwards, click on *Manage Access Keys* and create an access key.
 Click *Show Security Credentials* and then copy the strings into the following lines of your ``~/.bashrc``: